Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ## Exercise 3: Setup the Release Pipeline

-Now that the build train pipeline has succeeded, artifacts (model & eval_info.json) are available to setup the Release Pipeline (or sometimes called the deployment pipeline).
-Since we like the deployment to kick off directly after the build pipeline has succeeded, we use release pipeline.
+Now that the train pipeline has succeeded, artifacts (model & eval_info.json) are available to setup the Release Pipeline (or sometimes called the deployment pipeline).
+Since we like the deployment to kick off directly after the train pipeline has succeeded, we use release pipeline.
 Continuously integration is not possible within the pipeline section in DevOps.
-So instead of using a YAML file like we attached to the build pipeline, in the release you will create these steps yourself.
+So instead of using a YAML file like we attached to the train pipeline, in the release you will create these steps yourself.
 Furthermore, you will create variables required to perform the steps.

 Duration: 20 minutes